erl987/personalfme/README.md

 ## Windows

-### 1. General
+### 1. Installation

+The most easy way to install the software is to download the installation package for one of the supported platforms under http://personalfme.de/download.html.
-For Windows it is recommended to download and install the pre-compiled binary. **Due to license issues, the required runtime libraries for Microsoft C++ 2019 are not included.** If you have not already installed them, you have to download and install the Visual C++ Redistributable for Visual Studio 2019 for x86: https://support.microsoft.com/de-de/help/2977003/the-latest-supported-visual-c-downloads
+**Due to license issues, the required runtime libraries for Microsoft C++ 2019 are not included.** If you have not already installed them, you have to download and install the Visual C++ Redistributable for Visual Studio 2019 for x86: https://support.microsoft.com/de-de/help/2977003/the-latest-supported-visual-c-downloads

 ### 2. Compiling the program including the installer